 Be sincere.
 Offer authentic praise for real achievements.
 No one can read your mind and sense the intention behind the praise.
 Kids may actually perceive inauthentic praise as a sign of failure!

 Yes, because your kids can develop an immunity to praise.
 Every praise triggers the brain’s reward system, which is very addictive, and it will require higher and higher doses to reach a level of satisfaction.
 And as soon as the dangling carrot is removed, the interest in the activity is likely lost.
 In short, the point of a kid’s activity (painting, climbing, tying their shoes, etc.) becomes only to win that carrot, the “Good job!” from an adult.

-Try to observe and comment without evaluation or judgement.
+Try to observe and comment without evaluation or judgment.
 As an example: “You finished the puzzle yourself” or simply “You did it!”.
-If your kid draws a picture, provide feedback without judgment on what you observe: “Those monsters are all in different colors, sizes and shapes”.
+If your kid draws a picture, provide feedback without judgment on what you observe: “Those monsters are all in different colors, sizes, and shapes”.
 Encourage your kids to take pride in their accomplishments.